6: Part 2 of Exegesis of Psalm 123: 3-4 *revised feb 2026*

 Now that I have shared these brief suggestions from others, let's look at some other scripture that can give us a broader idea.

-So let's restate the who the contempt is coming from again.
+So let's restate the 'who' the contempt is coming from again.
 Psalm 123:4 gives us 'those who are at ease' and the 'prideful oppressors' or 'the contempt of the proud of oppression'.
 Through correspondence by chiasmus, I want to link these with the 'lying lips/deceitful tongue' and 'those who hate peace' mentioned in psalm 120.

 Psalm 73:3-12 gives us a picture of 'those who are at ease' saying they are prosperous and have no pain in death.
 Their bellies are fat, "They are not in trouble like other people, nor are they tormented together with the rest of mankind.
 Therefore arrogance is their necklace; the garment of violence covers them...
 The imaginations of their heart overflow...
 They mock and wickedly speak of oppression; they speak from on high.
 They have set their mouth against the heavens, and their tongue parades through the earth.
 They say, 'how does God know'?
 And 'is there knowledge with the Most High'?
 Behold, these are the wicked; and always at ease, they have increased in wealth".